burrsutter/rpi_HC-SR501/README.md

 		time.sleep(1)
 	KeyboardInterrupt

+## Using the GPIO trigger callback
-The second version () uses the GPIO trigger callback to be told when the GPIO pin state goes to a high state:
+The second version (sense_motion.py) uses the GPIO trigger callback to be told when the GPIO pin state goes to from low to the high state on the rising edge of the change.
+Run the sense_motion.py script and again move your hand in front of the sensor to trigger the motion detection callback:

 	root@raspberrypi:/media/github/rpi_HC-SR501# python sense_motion.py
 	PIR Module Test (CTRL+C to exit)